elf-alchemist/masterpack/README.md

 # Instructions

-To get started, extract the contents of the Masterpack zip file, onto any folder.
+To get started, extract the contents of the Masterpack zip file, onto any folder, that you have dowloaded fron the official page on [Itch.io](https://elf-alchemist.itch.io/masterpack) or here on the releases section.

 After extracting, you will see:
 - The executable, `masterpack.exe`